jake-vaughn/jake-vaughn.github.io/_posts/2021-05-15-CprE488_Quad_UAV_Interfacing.md

 ## Concepts

 Concepts that we learned were
-- Interfacing – you will reverse engineer an RC transmitter to gain an understanding of the trainer interface and format.
+- Interfacing – Reverse engineering of an RC transmitter to gain an understanding of the trainer interface and format.
-- IP core design and integration – you will use the Xilinx tools to generate an AMBA AXI4-compliant IP core that you will integrate into an existing XPS project.
+- IP core design and integration – Use of Xilinx tools to generate an AMBA AXI4-compliant IP core that will integrate into an existing XPS project.
-- Finite State Machine design – you will design and implement an FSM-based hardware module to record and transmit PPM data.
+- Finite State Machine design – Design and implement an FSM-based hardware module to record and transmit PPM data.

 ## Description